amnn/3rd-year-report/report.md

 $aa^*$.
 Clark shows that this language is not representable by an unambiguous NTS grammar: An NTS grammar that represents it must necessarily be ambiguous.

-## Efficient learning of context-free grammars from positive structural examples
+## Efficient learning of context-free grammars from positive structural examples {#sakakibara}

 This algorithm, explained fully in \cite{Sakakibara199223}, makes use of ``positive structural examples'' --- unlabeled parse trees --- from